Debug Snippets in Studio

 Debug with a Breakpoint

 You can set a breakpoint if you want debugging to stop at a specific line in the snippet code.
-This allows you to see the variables and values partway through the snippet without stepping through it line by line.
+You can set more than one breakpoint and have the debugger skip from breakpoint to breakpoint.
+This allows you to see the variables and values at specific points in the snippet without stepping through it line by line.

 1. In Studio, open a script containing a Snippet action.

-4. Click in the column to the left of the line numbers in the Snippet editor window.
-A red circle appears at that line number.
+5. Add a breakpoint by clicking in the column to the left of any line in the Snippet editor window.
+A red circle appears next to the line number.
+You can add more than one breakpoint to the snippet.
+You can also add breakpoints while the debugger is running.

-8. View the contents of the Variables as Text tab.
-The tab shows the variables and their values at the breakpoint, if you set one.
-The line where the debugging paused for the breakpoint is highlighted in the Snippet Editor window.
+7. View the contents of the Variables section of the Run & Debug panel.
+This section shows the variables and their values at the breakpoint, if you set one.
+The line where the debugging paused for the breakpoint is highlighted in the Snippet editor window.
+Dynamic data objects show the value {Dynamic}.
+Click to expand them and view the values of their members.

-9. If you're done with the breakpoint, click the red circle again to clear it.
+8. If you're done with a breakpoint, click the red circle again to clear it.

-12. To stop debugging, click the Stop Debugging A black square. icon.
+12. To stop debugging, click the square Icon of an empty square..

 Step Through Snippet Code